norkart1/admin/replit.md

 # CoreUI React Admin Template - Replit Setup

 ## Overview
 This is a CoreUI Free React Admin Template that has been imported from GitHub and configured to run in the Replit environment.
-The project is a complete admin dashboard interface built with React, Vite, and CoreUI components.
+The project is a complet. ffjgiigive admin dashboard interface built with React, Vite, and CoreUI components.

 ## Project Architecture
 - **Frontend Framework**: React 18 with Vite build tool